techcow2/Tips-Tricks-for-AI-Coder/README.md

 3. Use targeted prompts to go deeper:
    - *“Analyze the entire directory and look for problems that are preventing your changes from being implemented.”*
-   - *“Figure out why your changes are not reflecting what I see on the site.”*
+   - *“Figure out why your changes are not reflecting what I see on the project.”*

 Why this works: Combining screenshots with prompts gives the AI both visual and written context, making it easier for it to identify underlying issues.